-rrd format and translate them into a Performance Co-Pilot (PCP)
+the rrd format and translate them into a Performance Co-Pilot

-the input_dir and generate a single pcp archive file.
+found in the input_dir and generate a single pcp archive file.

-The mapping of ganglia metrics to pcp metrics is defined internally.
+The mapping of ganglia metrics to pcp metrics is defined

-graph subsets of the data using pmchart(1), perform data
+tools to graph subsets of the data using pmchart(1), perform data

 reduction and reporting, filter with the PCP inference engine

 outfile.meta (the metadata that describes the performance data)

 ganglia2pcp is a Perl script that uses the PCP::LogImport Perl

 be used as an example to develop new tools to import other types

 of performance data and create PCP archives.
 The RRDs Perl

 The end argument specifies a end time in a format understood

 The outfile argument specifies a output file name.
 The

-default name is in the standard pmlogger format based on the start time,
+default name is in the standard pmlogger format based on the

--d The outdir argument specifies a output to write to.
-The default
+The hostname argument specifies a hostname to write to the

 archive (the default is to use the local timezone).
 The

 East of UTC) or -HHMM (for hours and minutes West of UTC) or

 UTC.
 Note in particular that neither the zoneinfo (aka

 This page is part of the PCP (Performance Co-Pilot) project.